mahendra-shinde/docker-demos/volume-demo.md

     $ docker rm <container-id>
     ```

-> NOTE: Please replace every occurance of <container-id> with ID of your container
+> NOTE: Please replace every occurrence of <container-id> with ID of your container